Strategic Partnerships, Retail, Mixed-Use

 THE SEAPORT OF TOMORROW

-Highlights include the new Pier 17, poised to become an iconic entertainment destination with a 1.5-acre rooftop that will serve as a year-round community amenity, including a restaurant, outdoor bars and a venue for concerts and special events.
-Waterfront restaurants inside the building from culinary powerhouses such as Andrew Carmellini, David Chang of the Momofuku Group, Helene Henderson of Malibu Farm, and Jean-Georges Vongerichten are the first to be announced in what will become a dynamic range of dining options in the district.
+Highlights include the new Pier 17®, poised to become an iconic entertainment destination with a 1.5-acre rooftop that will serve as a year-round community amenity, including a restaurant, outdoor bars and a venue for concerts, cultural and special events.
+The building will include waterfront restaurants from culinary powerhouses such as Andrew Carmellini, David Chang of the Momofuku Group, Helene Henderson of Malibu Farm, and Jean-Georges Vongerichten, as well as ESPN’s new live broadcast studios, which opened in April.

-The Seaport District will also be home to the only U.S. location of Carla Sozzani’s pioneering experiential concept store 10 Corso Como, a 50,000-square-foot food market by Jean-Georges in the restored Tin Building, joining ESPN’s live broadcast studios as well the first Manhattan location of premier cinema operator iPic Theaters which are both currently open.
+The Seaport District is home to the only U.S. location of Carla Sozzani’s pioneering experiential concept store, 10 Corso Como, as well as the first iPic Theaters located in Manhattan, which is the premier cinema operator’s highest grossing location.
+The Seaport will also feature a 50,000-square-foot food hall by Jean-Georges in the restored Tin Building that is currently under construction.
 An essential part of New York for over 300 years, the re-envisioned Seaport District will continue to function as a much-needed community anchor and a “port of discovery” for the rapidly growing population of Lower Manhattan.